penpenguin/todo-pwa/README.md

 2. Ensure `manifest.json` is accessible
 3. Check browser DevTools > Application tab for PWA status

-### Build Size Exceeds Limit

-If the build exceeds 500KB:
-1. Check for unnecessary dependencies
-2. Use dynamic imports for large components
-3. Ensure tree-shaking is working properly

 ## Contributing

 1. Fork the repository